 Stick to spot focus if it's on your camera.
 Spot focus will select a single focus point and stop the annoying habit where you found the focus latched onto one of the peripheral points ie. it was on a tree branch to one side and 10 ft in front of your subject, and was just enough to blur the image slightly and spoil the result.
 Use evaluative, or matrix metering for most shots unless the light is really exceptional, in which case look at Spot Metering or alternatively, exposure compensation as discussed earlier.

 I try to keep shutter speed over 1/125 sec as a minimum when shooting handheld.
+I actually prefer 1/800th as a starter if the light is good.
 More zoom needs a faster minimum.
-It has to be a very still day before I A stillborn wildebeeste is soon disposed of
+It has to be a very still day before I

 A stillborn wildebeeste is soon disposed of

 drop lower unless I'm taking a landscape with a tripod.
-To freeze wildlife action I'm probably at 1/500 sec or more and will use the shutter priority setting on the camera and let it take care of the aperture.
+To freeze wildlife action I'm probably at 1/1000 sec or more and will use the shutter priority setting on the camera and let it take care of the aperture.
+For birds in flight it's usually 1/2500 - 1/4000th

 One trick in low light is - don't be afraid to use your flash, especially 'off camera flash', if you posses a separate flash unit.
 This is worth its weight in gold btw.
 It can absolutely transform a picture providing the subject is within about 15 yards.
 It can also magically freeze the movement of an animal or water, or light up a tiny flower in the undergrowth.
 It's a whole subject on its own and worth reading up on.